 UVB in the 311-313 nm band in erthymogeneic doses is the most optimal irradiation therapy available today.
-Ultraviolet light can be provided by special light sources, in the doctor’s office or as a home unit, or from natural sunlight.
+Ultraviolet light can be provided by special light sources and lasers, in the doctor’s office or as a home unit, or from natural sunlight.
 It can be used in conjunction with tar/anthralin products.

 Psoralen and ultraviolet A (PUVA)

 For widespread disease resistant to topical therapy, psoralens and UVA may be effective.
 Psoralens intercalate with DNA and form adducts during UVA irradiation.
 Long-term use increases the risk of developing skin cancer.